ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - a client(single IP) can thus have 2^16(~65k) connections to a server IP and port
     - uses 3-way handshake to establish connection: SYN -> SYN ACK -> ACK
 ### IP
+- VIP - virtual IPs, IPs that are not connected to any physical interface
+    - commonly used with 1-to-many NATs or for redudnancy with a cluster of servers or HSRP(hot standby router protocol)
+    - can direct traffic to one VIP and have many IPs behind it
 - IPv4 - 32bits, 4bil addresses
     - private address ranges: 10.x.x.x(class A), 172.16.x.x - 172.31.x.x(class B), 192.168.x.x(class C)
 - IPv8 - 128bits